 Silverfish in Florida

 Silverfish are small silver insects that move like fish.
 They’re nocturnal and very shy, so it’s rare to find them, even at night.
-Silverfish are similar to cockroaches - they don’t carry health risks, but they can aggravate allergies.
+Silverfish are similar to cockroaches - they don’t carry health risks, but they can aggravate allergies and they are pretty gross!

 How to Get Rid of Silverfish in Florida

-- Clear clutter: Silverfish love cluttered areas like cardboard boxes and newspaper.
+• Clear clutter.
+Silverfish love cluttered areas with materials like cardboard boxes and newspaper.

-- Sprinkle diatomaceous earth: Diatomaceous earth is a pet friendly pest control product you can easily purchase.
-Spread it in infested areas, in corners, and around drains.
+• Sprinkle diatomaceous earth.
+This is a pet friendly product that you can easily purchase.
+Spread it in infested areas and areas where they are common, such as in corners, around drains and any dark, hidden areas of your home.

 Termites in Florida

-Termites are the most costly pest in Florida, and everywhere else.
+Termites are the most costly pest in Florida, and in the United States with $5 billion in damages every year.
 The two main termite species of termites are subterranean termites and drywood termites.

 How to Get Rid of Termites in Florida

-To only way to get rid of a termite infestation is calling professional pest control.
-Colonies are nearly impossible to eliminate without an expert. treatment methods depend on the species, and include tenting, no-tent treatments, trenching, and baiting.
+The only way to get rid of a termite infestation is calling professional pest control.
+Colonies are nearly impossible to eliminate without an expert and treatment methods depend on the species, so it's important to get an inspection prior to treatment.

 Whiteflies in Florida

 Whiteflies are one of the most annoying lawn pests in Florida.
-Their infestations can be controllable, considering they breed so quickly.
-It’s also difficult to spot their eggs since they’re laid on the undersides of leaves.
+Their infestations can be difficult to control, considering they breed so quickly.
+It can be tricky to spot their eggs since they’re laid on the undersides of leaves.
 If you don’t notice them, you may underestimate the infestation.

 How to Get Rid of Whiteflies in Florida